 Implementation Notes

-Before students start on problem 4, discuss how to read the differential equation dy/dt = 2y+t with meaning.
+Before students start on problem 4, discuss how to read the differential equation dy/dt = y+2t with meaning.
 By reading with meaning we mean verbalizes the fact that y is actually a function, y(t).
 So for example, one way to read this differential equation with meaning is to say, “the derivative of some unknown function y (or y(t)) is equal to 2 times the function plus t.”
 Another way is “y(t) is a function whose first derivative is 2 times the function plus t.”

 Reading with meaning will enable students to solve problems 4 and 5 in an intuitive way.
 Formal techniques like separation of variables should not be introduced.
 This comes later.
 Problem 4b provides another opportunity to discuss that the letter y in the differential equation actually an unknown function and so while there is surface resemblance between the derivative of t^3 +2t to the differential equation, the two are very different.